Imperial-EE-Microsoft/co_op_translator/README.md

     for Windows

     ```console
-    .venv\Scripts\activate.bat
+    venv\Scripts\activate.bat
     ```

     for Mac / Linux

     ```console
-    source .venv/bin/activate
+    source venv/bin/activate
     ```

 > [!NOTE]
 >
-> If it worked, you should see *(.venv)* before the command prompt.
+> If it worked, you should see *(venv)* before the command prompt.
 > Remember to activate the virtual environment every time you work on the project by running from the repository's root directory.

 ### Install the required packages